 While lists and tuples are useful structures, they put the burden on you to keep track of your data's position within the structure.
 However, the dictionary structure gives you the ability to associate a word with each piece of data.
 In this lesson, you will learn how to use dictionaries to write useful programs in fewer lines of code that'll execute in a shorter amount of time.

 Programs that work with data in memory are great.
 However, it's also important to be able to save the data in a file for later use.
-In Lesson 10, you will learn how to read from and write to data files.
+In this lesson, you will learn how to read from and write to data files.
 You will also learn about Python's shelve feature, which is a database-like file that allows for quick and easy access to large amounts of data.

 Let's face it, programs sometimes encounter problems.
 In object-oriented terms, you would call this an exception.
 If the exception isn't handled, the program will crash.
 In this lesson, you will learn about Python's exceptions and learn how to handle them to keep the program up and running, even when something unexpected happens.